A Place to Call Home (TV series): Production

-Development for A Place to Call Home began after Bevan Lee completed his "domestic trilogy" (Always Greener, Packed to the Rafters and Winners & Losers).
-He took inspiration from film director Douglas Sirk's 1950s films such as Written on the Wind (1956) and All That Heaven Allows (1955).
+Development for A Place to Call Home began after Bevan Lee completed his "domestic trilogy" (Always Greener, Packed to the Rafters, and Winners & Losers).
+He took inspiration from film director Douglas Sirk's 1950s films, such as Written on the Wind (1956) and All That Heaven Allows (1955).
 Lee told The Age that he wanted to create a romance-driven melodrama based in the 1950s because people's lives in the present are "relatively bland".
-He said: "At the end of the day, conflict is drama and we live in relatively conflict-free society.
+He said, "At the end of the day, conflict is drama and we live in relatively conflict-free society.
 I had to go to a place where there was pain and damage and hurt; after the war there was."
-The script is co-written by Lee and Trent Atkinson.
+The script was co-written by Lee and Trent Atkinson.

 Noni Hazlehurst (Elizabeth Bligh) was the first cast member to be announced for A Place to Call Home, on 18 June 2012.
 Marta Dusseldorp (Sarah Adams), Brett Climo (George Bligh) and Frankie J. Holden (Roy Briggs) were announced a month later, with Dusseldorp leading the overall cast.
 Newcomers David Berry (James Bligh), Arianwen Parkes-Lockwood (Olivia Bligh), Abby Earl (Anna Bligh) and Aldo Mignone (Gino Poletti), made up the rest of the main cast.

 A Place to Call Home is set primarily in both the fictional estate "Ash Park" and the nearby fictional country town of "Inverness" in New South Wales.
 Inverness was also used as the country setting of Always Greener.
 Camden and the Southern Highlands in New South Wales serves as the backdrop for Inverness.
 Ash Park is actually Camelot, a heritage-listed property located at Kirkham, on the outskirts of Camden.
 Sydney, the capital city of New South Wales, is a third location where major events occur, but most city scenes are filmed indoors, aside from some establishing shots such as historic footage of the Sydney Harbour Bridge.

 Filming for the first season began on 9 July 2012 and concluded on 12 December 2012.
 Season one was shot on a Sony F65 camera, the first Australian television production to do so.